nhooyr/simple-chat/README.md

 # gochat
-cool little chat server I made for telnet/nc, client included doe for op timestamps :)
+cool little chat server I made for telnet/nc, client included for op timestamps :)

 ## Install

-The commands will install into $GOPATH/bin, just make sure its in your $PATH
+The commands will install into $GOPATH/bin, just make sure you have it in your $PATH.

+Otherwise navigate to $GOPATH/github.com/aubble/goChat and build from source.

 ### cserver

 	go get github.com/aubble/goChat/cserver

-Run and listen on addr:port, logging is done on stderr

-	cserver addr:port

-Can be shortened to just port
+Run, log to stderr with timestamps and listen on ip:port (can be shortened to just port)

+	cserver -e -t -l ip:port

+See all options with

+	cserver -h

 ### cclient
 First of all the client is unnecessary, you can use telnet/netcat.
 It's only advantage is that it comes with timestamps and its very straightforward.

 	go get github.com/aubble/goChat/cclient

-Run and connect to host:port
+Run and connect to host:port (can be just port)

 	cclient host:port

-Can be shortened to just port

 #### Help